Pittsburgh Marathon on Sunday, May 3, 2015

 How can I get involved?

-As fifty members and friends of Shadyside Presbyterian Church prepare to “Run for Haiti” in the Pittsburgh Marathon on Sunday, May 4, there are a number of ways for the whole church to run alongside them and to support our brothers and sisters in Haiti.
-This page is your guide to joining in the fellowship and mission surrounding marathon weekend.
+As members and friends of Shadyside Presbyterian Church prepare to “Run for Haiti” in the Pittsburgh Marathon on Sunday, May 3, there are a number of ways for the whole church to run alongside them and to support our brothers and sisters in Haiti:

 When will we worship on Marathon weekend?

-Marathon weekend concludes with worship at 4:00 p.m. on Sunday, May 4.
-Due to SPC’s location within the marathon route, our service of worship moves from the morning to the afternoon, when Rev. James W. Tinnemeyer Jr. will preach.
+Marathon weekend concludes with worship at 4:00 p.m. on Sunday, May 3.
+Due to SPC’s location within the marathon route, our service of worship moves from the morning to the afternoon, when Rev. Todd E. Leach will preach.
 The service will be held in the sanctuary and will include communion served by intinction.
 Worship is a fitting conclusion to these marathon weekend festivities.
 It will remind us all that the acts of running, cheering, giving, and encouraging were all done as worship.